-- > To trigger an interrupt with an SMU alarm, a few steps are required: - To modify the SMU registers, the SMU module has to be unlocked with the function IfxSmu_unlock().
-After the modification is finished, the SMU registers should be locked again using the function IfxSmu_lock() - Additionally, it is required to clear and set the Safety ENDINIT protection before and after the modification of the SMU configuration registers.
-This is done with the functions IfxScuWdt_clearSafetyEndinit() and IfxScuWdt_setSafetyEndinit() - The Alarm Global Configuration register (SMU_AGC) provides the software interface to control how the SMU triggers interrupt requests to the interrupt router.
-By setting the IGCS0 bitfield to 1, SMU Interrupt Request 0 is triggered - The function IfxSmu_setAlarmConfig() configures the alarm's behavior by writing a 3-bit code to the three Alarm Configuration Registers associated to the specific alarm and its group.
-In this example, the software alarm 0 (IfxSmu_Alarm_SoftwareAlarm0) and the Interrupt Generation Configuration Set 0 (IfxSmu_AlarmConfig_interruptSet0) are selected.
-The iLLD function itself selects the group based on the above mentioned parameters - Configure and enable the SMU Service Request 0 with the functions IfxSrc_init() and IfxSrc_enable() - Start the SMU state machine (SSM) with the function IfxSmu_cmd() and the parameter IfxSmu Cmd start
+- To modify the SMU registers, the SMU module has to be unlocked with the function IfxSmu\unlockConfigRegisters().
+After modification, the SMU registers have to be locked again using the function IfxSmu\lockConfigRegisters() - To modify SMU configuration registers, it is required to clear and set the Safety ENDINIT protection.
+This is done with the functions lfxScuWdt\clearSafetyEndinit() and lfxScuWdt\setSafetyEndinit() - The Alarm Global Configuration register (SMU\AGC) provides the software interface to control how the SMU triggers interrupt requests to the interrupt router.
+By setting the IGCS0 bit field to 1, SMU Interrupt Request 0 is triggered - 4.
+Enable and configure the PES in order to select IGCS0 for the activation of the PES

+Configure the SMU module (Cont.)

+- 5. The function lfxSmu\setAlarmAction() configures the alarm's behavior by writing a 3-bit code to the three Alarm Configuration Registers associated to the specific alarm and its group.
+In this example, the software alarm 0 (lfxSmu\Alarm\Software\Alarm0) and the Interrupt Generation Configuration Set 0 (lfxSmu\InternalAlarmAction\igcs0) are selected.
+The iLLD function itself selects the group based on the above mentioned parameters - Configure and enable the SMU Service Request 0 with the functions lfxSrc\init() and lfxSrc\enable() - 7.
+Start the SMU state machine (SSM) with the function lfxSmu\activateRunState()

-The functions above are provided by the iLLD headers IfxSmu.h and IfxSrc.h.
+The functions above are provided by the iLLD headers lfxSmu.h and lfxSrc.h.